 In 2016, as Brookings marked its centenary year, we committed to inclusion and diversity as a strategic goal for our Institution’s future.
 When I assumed the role of Brookings president last year, many of my first conversations with staff throughout the Institution were about inclusion and diversity.
 Do we, as a staff, reflect the communities we aim to serve?
 Where we don’t, what can be done?

 These conversations were familiar to me.
 In my 45-year career as a national security professional and Marine Corps General, I had the great fortune to serve alongside so many extraordinary men and women that came from all walks of life.
 The combination of their diverse backgrounds, experiences, and perspectives made each unit stronger and more effective.
 I understood the importance of promoting diversity and inclusivity—of acknowledging where we have work to do, and committing to improvements.

-our workforce demographic data publicly available on an annual basis.
+Starting today, Brookings will for the first time make our workforce demographic data publicly available on an annual basis.
 We are proud to be among a growing movement in sharing this data with the general public.
 I have made it clear to the Institution that we will continue to prioritize inclusion and diversity efforts.
 Even more so, I aim to make this work central to my tenure as president of Brookings.